 SHARP administers pre- and post- assessments to all students across all grades.
 Students correctly identifying 4 or more new words is considered achieving at grade level and identifying 7 or more new words is considered achieving above grade level.
-On average between 53 and 86% of SHARP students increased their vocabulary by at least 4 words over the course of one year and between 27 and 75% of SHARP students increased their vocabulary by at least 7 words.

 A formal study conducted by Applied Measurement and Evaluations Services in 2003 concluded that students in the SHARP program read and write 40%-70% better than students who do not participate in the program.
 Keenan Grenell, Ph.D. of the Grenell Group, LLC, made his report available in June 2011.
 The reports are below: